 - Comparisons connecting an administrative receivership and administration?
-Administrations remain more prevalent as secured creditors may appoint if they hold a form of security such as a debenture.
+Administrations remain more prevalent as secured creditors may appoint if they hold a form of security, including a debenture.
 Registration of debentures had to be filed before September 15th, 2003, being the cut-off point.

 A debenture remains a standard process of obtaining security, under which a lender retains a “fixed and floating charge” over assets and undertakings of the company.

-It offers lenders, a safe option with the underpinning of overall security for a loan advanced.
+It offers lenders a safe option with the underpinning of security for a loan advanced.

-To challenge an LPA Receiver appointment requires you to keep your lender up to date with any issues and try and keep the lender happy with their exposure.
+To challenge an LPA Receiver appointment requires you to keep your lender up to date with any issues, and try and keep the lender contented with their exposure.
 Failing which they will appoint to realise their loan.